jarrettyeo/NTUOSS-PythonPipInstallation/README.md

 Many of our workshops materials (as well as the countless others on the web) will instruct you to install packages using pip.

 The instructions vary depending on your operating system.
-Go to [Section 2.1]() if you are a Windows user, or [Section 2.2]() if you are using a Mac.
+Go to [Section 3.1 Using pip on Windows](#31-using-pip-on-windows) if you are a Windows user, or [Section 3.2 Using pip on Mac](#32-using-pip-on-mac) if you are using a Mac.
 Let's show you how.

 #### 3.1 Using pip on Windows